-Nederland QB Cunningham leads with toughness, attitude - Port Arthur News
+Nederland QB Rene Cunningham's strength shines through uncommon leadership - Port Arthur News

 His coach said Cunningham’s greatest strengths can’t be measured.

 “There is no selfishness in that kid in any form or fashion,” Barrow said.
 “He is a kid that you would not mind bringing home to your house and your kids and have them see and model after him.
-That is always great to have a guy like that to work with every day.”
+It is always great to have a guy like that to work with every day.”

 Barrow said the team has full confidence in the quarterback.